EVerest/everest-core/docs/README.md

 ### `EVEREST_BUILD_DOCS`

-The CMake variable `EVEREST_BUILD_DOCS` enables or disables the building of the everest documentation.
+The CMake variable `EVEREST_BUILD_DOCS` enables or disables the building of the EVerest documentation.
 It is disabled by default.
 To enable it, set the variable to `ON` when configuring CMake:

 ```bash
 cmake -D EVEREST_BUILD_DOCS=ON <path_to_source>